-Whether you’re after inspiration for your latest project and fancy the idea of a beautiful chalet-style retreat, or just love browsing beautiful homes, explore some of our favourite case studies which have adopted this style of architecture.
+Whether you’re after inspiration for your self build project and fancy the idea of a beautiful chalet-style retreat, or just love browsing beautiful homes, explore some of our favourite case studies which have adopted this style of architecture.

 From the daring angles and cantilevered structure found in a magnificent Canadian home, to the rustic effect of timber cladding (inside and out) in the Derbyshire woodlands, or even the introduction of glazed gables — there are design ideas for everyone.

 Proof that a chalet is not just reserved for the mountains — they look just as striking in beachside settings too.
 What started out as a run-down 1960s bungalow in St Ives, Cornwall, has ended up as a striking contemporary chalet-style home thanks to the vision of homeowners Andy and Natasha Righelato, who were after a seaside retreat away from their busy London lives.